Radius Health (NASDAQ:RDUS) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of Radius Health (NASDAQ:RDUS – Get Rating) in a report released on Thursday.
-The brokerage issued a buy rating on the biopharmaceutical company’s stock.
+Equities research analysts at StockNews.com assumed coverage on shares of Radius Health (NASDAQ:RDUS – Get Rating) in a research note issued on Friday.
+The firm set a “buy” rating on the biopharmaceutical company’s stock.

-A number of other research analysts have also recently issued reports on the company.
-SVB Leerink boosted their target price on Radius Health from $7.00 to $10.00 and gave the company a market perform rating in a research note on Friday, June 24th.
-Bank of America raised Radius Health from an underperform rating to a neutral rating and set a $8.00 target price for the company in a research note on Wednesday, June 8th.
-Finally, The Goldman Sachs Group decreased their target price on Radius Health from $9.00 to $8.00 and set a neutral rating for the company in a research note on Tuesday, May 24th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and one has assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of Hold and an average target price of $8.60.
+A number of other equities analysts also recently issued reports on RDUS.
+Bank of America upgraded Radius Health from an “underperform” rating to a “neutral” rating and set a $8.00 price objective for the company in a report on Wednesday, June 8th.
+SVB Leerink boosted their price objective on shares of Radius Health from $7.00 to $10.00 and gave the stock a “market perform” rating in a research note on Friday, June 24th.
+Finally, The Goldman Sachs Group decreased their target price on shares of Radius Health from $9.00 to $8.00 and set a “neutral” rating for the company in a research note on Tuesday, May 24th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the company.
+According to data from MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $8.60.

-In other news, major shareholder Rubric Capital Management Lp acquired 4,012 shares of Radius Health stock in a transaction dated Wednesday, August 10th.
-The stock was bought at an average cost of $10.07 per share, with a total value of $40,400.84.
-Following the completion of the transaction, the insider now directly owns 6,963,317 shares of the company’s stock, valued at $70,120,602.19.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-1.73% of the stock is owned by insiders.
+In other Radius Health news, major shareholder Rubric Capital Management Lp bought 4,012 shares of the business’s stock in a transaction that occurred on Wednesday, August 10th.
+The stock was purchased at an average price of $10.07 per share, for a total transaction of $40,400.84.
+Following the completion of the transaction, the insider now owns 6,963,317 shares of the company’s stock, valued at approximately $70,120,602.19.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+1.73% of the stock is currently owned by company insiders.

 Institutional Trading of Radius Health

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Point72 Hong Kong Ltd bought a new stake in Radius Health during the fourth quarter worth about $45,000.
-Lazard Asset Management LLC raised its holdings in Radius Health by 507.1% during the second quarter.
-Lazard Asset Management LLC now owns 7,231 shares of the biopharmaceutical company’s stock worth $74,000 after acquiring an additional 6,040 shares in the last quarter.
-Amalgamated Bank bought a new stake in Radius Health during the first quarter worth about $68,000.
-Douglas Lane & Associates LLC bought a new stake in Radius Health during the first quarter worth about $88,000.
-Finally, XTX Topco Ltd bought a new stake in Radius Health during the first quarter worth about $90,000.
+A number of hedge funds and other institutional investors have recently bought and sold shares of RDUS.
+Point72 Hong Kong Ltd acquired a new stake in shares of Radius Health during the 4th quarter worth approximately $45,000.
+Lazard Asset Management LLC boosted its position in shares of Radius Health by 507.1% during the 2nd quarter.
+Lazard Asset Management LLC now owns 7,231 shares of the biopharmaceutical company’s stock worth $74,000 after purchasing an additional 6,040 shares during the period.
+Amalgamated Bank purchased a new position in shares of Radius Health during the 1st quarter worth approximately $68,000.
+Douglas Lane & Associates LLC purchased a new position in shares of Radius Health during the 1st quarter worth approximately $88,000.
+Finally, XTX Topco Ltd acquired a new stake in Radius Health during the 1st quarter worth approximately $90,000.

 Radius Health Company Profile